-Cross the Charlestown Bridge spanning the Charles River and enter the old centre of town — the North End.
+Cross the Charlestown Bridge spanning the Charles River and enter the old center of town — the North End.
 If you continue on Hull Street, you’ll pass the Copp’s Hill Burying Ground and the Old North Church and make a stop at the colonial Paul Revere House, which was built around 1680 and became the home of American patriot Paul Revere during the late 18-century American Revolution.

 Following the famous Freedom Trail, you’ll spot a number of other important historic sites before arriving at the famous and oh, so lovely Boston Common, the oldest city park in the US dating back to 1634.
 Cross the road and you’ll enter the Public Garden created two centuries after Boston Common.

-If you continue further past the park through the Back Bay neighbourhood, you’ll come up to Fenway Park, home to the Boston Red Sox baseball team, and some distance later you’ll reach the birthplace of JFK, the 35th US president.
+If you continue further past the park through the Back Bay neighborhood, you’ll come up to Fenway Park, home to the Boston Red Sox baseball team, and some distance later you’ll reach the birthplace of JFK, the 35th US president.
 With a bit of a detour back north you’ll come up to Harvard University, which is, of course, mainly famous for its intellectual heritage.
 All this in just one town!

 Within the entire region of Southeast Asia, the island nation of Singapore definitely stands out for its ultra-modern cityscape and an interesting mixture of diverse cultures.
-In the last century, it’s seen an incredible transition towards a destination which at first sight might look like a set from a science fiction movie.
+In the last century, it’s seen an incredible transition towards a destination that at first sight might look like a set from a science fiction movie.

 To experience the truly progressive nature of the city, head out to Marina Bay, Singapore’s new downtown.
-Complementing Singapore’s reputation of a garden city, you’ll find there the remarkable Gardens by the bay, which opened in 2012.
+Complementing Singapore’s reputation as a garden city, you’ll find there the remarkable Gardens by the bay, which opened in 2012.
 The best time to visit them is at dusk as you’ll be treated to a spectacular light and sound show.
-The 18 supertrees, measuring between 25 and 50 metres, are perhaps the most iconic attraction of the Bay.
-If you don’t have a fear of heights, check out the 22-metre-high OCBC Skyway constructed in the midst of the Supertree Grove for stunning vistas of the gardens.
+The 18 supertrees, measuring between 25 and 50 meters, are perhaps the most iconic attraction of the Bay.
+If you don’t have a fear of heights, check out the 22-meter-high OCBC Skyway constructed in the midst of the Supertree Grove for stunning vistas of the gardens.